 - Annual dues shall be paid by January 31 of each year, and any member in arrears 30 days afterwards shall be notified by the club Treasurer.

 - Applicants for full membership prior to August 1st of any year shall be required to pay the full years dues.
-Requests submitted for approval in the months of August through December will pay prorated amounts based on the number of months left in the year (currently $1.50 per month).
+Requests submitted for approval in the months of August through December will pay prorated amount of 1/10th the annual dues per month remaining in the year.

 - Any full member or associate member with dues in arrears after January automatically becomes an inactive member with no voting rights and retains this status until payment of dues.
 If within an inactive period of three months, the member does not become reinstated by payment of dues, they become a former member and must be re-elected by the club membership.